coryk2049/aws-serverless-examples/lambda-example-3/README.md

 A very early component of data processing ETL serverless design.

-Upload test EDR file to S3 bucket that should trigger Lambda function to parse, transform, and load into a DynamoDb table.
+Upload test EDR file to S3 bucket that should trigger Lambda function to parse, transform, and load data into a DynamoDb table (i.e. BL_EDR).

 ### Procedure
 Post `git clone`, the files below are of importance: